FrankRankmore/Meraki/README.md

 ### Site Purpose

-The purpose of this website is to promote the business to a wider audience and for the customer to feel confident in choosing a hairstylist who can create a new look and also find inspiration through by browsing the gallery.
+The purpose of this website is to promote the business to a wider audience and for the customer to feel confident in choosing a hairstylist who can create a new look and also find inspiration through browsing the gallery.

 ### Goals

 #### New Customers

 * A website that looks intriguing and easy to navigate.
-* To learn about the stylists personality and experience.
+* To gain insights into the stylist's personality traits and professional background.
-* To be inspired in choosing that new look.
+* To draw inspiration when choosing your next hairstyle or appearance transformation..
 * Contact page for bookings or any questions they might have.

 #### Existing Customers

 * Updates for any changes to the business.
-* Gallery updates for customers the check out the latest creations.
+* Gallery updates serve as a platform for customers to peruse and explore the latest artistic creations.
-* Changes to pricing due to current climate.
+* Adjustments to pricing in response to economic conditions and market dynamics to ensure fair and competitive rates.

+# Design

+### Typography

+Josefin Sans was chosen for the navbar and headers, as its sleek design harmonizes with the overall style.
+Meanwhile, Montserrat was specifically selected for paragraphs and price lists due to its clear presentation, ensuring optimal readability for users navigating through the content.